-- 1. Letter of Intent.
+1. Letter of Intent.

 Letters of Intent are not required.

-- 2. Pre-application.
+2. Pre-application.

 Pre-applications are not required.

-C. CONTENT AND FORMS OF SBIR/STTR APPLICATION
+C. CONTENT AND FORMS OF SBIR/STTR APPLICATION.

-You must complete the mandatory forms and any applicable optional forms (e.g., SF-LLL-Disclosure of Lobbying Activities) in accordance with the instructions on the forms and the additional instructions below.
+You must complete the mandatory forms and any applicable optional forms (e.g., SF-LLL Disclosure of Lobbying Activities) in accordance with the instructions on the forms and the additional instructions below.
 Files that are attached to the forms must be in Adobe Portable Document Format (PDF) unless otherwise specified in this announcement.

-- 1. SF 424 (R&R). - Complete this form first to populate data in other forms.
+1. SF 424 (R&R).

+Complete this form first to populate data in other forms.
 Identify the technical topic and subtopic in the title field (number 11) of this form.
 Complete all the required fields in accordance with the pop-up instructions on the form.
 To activate the instructions, turn on the "Help Mode" (Icon with the pointer and question mark at the top of the form).
-The list of certifications and assurances referenced in Field 18 can be found on the Applicant and Recipient Page at http://grants.pr.doe.gov, under Certifications and Assurances. - 2.
-RESEARCH AND RELATED Other Project Information.
+The list of certifications and assurances referenced in Field 18 can be found on the DOE Financial Assistance Forms Page at http://management.energy.gov/business_doe/business_forms.htm, under Certifications and Assurances.

+2. RESEARCH AND RELATED Other Project Information.

 Complete questions 1 through 5 and attach files.